daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 * EUP Vests by GrandTheftPD

 ### Visuals
-* NaturalVision Remastered(+ LSPDFR Plugin) by Razed/Make Visuals Great Again by Kompetenzzz
+* Make Visuals Great Again by Kompetenzzz
 * RadianceV by BxBugs123
 * 4K Satellite View Map by DesignerAppz